 - Loss of consortium

-You can count on our attorneys in Atlanta, GA, to pursue all types of damages that may be available.
+You can count on our attorneys to pursue all types of damages that may be available.
 That includes non-economic damages in a third-party lawsuit.

 Can I Recover Damages If I’m Being Blamed for a Workplace Accident in Georgia?

 Workers’ comp is a no-fault system.
 You can receive full benefits even if you were responsible for your injuries or illness.
 You don’t have to prove negligence.

 However, the state of Georgia has a modified comparative negligence law that applies in personal injury cases.
 You’re only entitled to file a third-party claim if you were less than 50% responsible for the accident or illness.

 What Should I Do If I’m Injured On The Job in Georgia?

 We’ll Fight to Recover Compensation for All of Your Workplace Accident Injuries

 Our lawyers at Hasner Law, P.C. are prepared to help you fight to recover compensation for all of your workplace injuries and illnesses, including:

 - Broken bones